10 Things Colorado is Known For

 3. Winter sports

-Colorado is known for its winter sports scene.
+Another thing that famous in Colorado is the winter sports scene.
 The state’s mountainous terrain makes it a prime destination for skiing and snowboarding.
 Every year, Colorado hosts several major ski competitions, including the X Games and the US Ski Championships.

 4. Craft beer